hgoudarzy/Breast-Tumor-Classification/README.md

 ## 📊 Dataset

 The dataset used in this project is the **Breast Ultrasound Images Dataset (BUSI)**, available on [Kaggle](https://www.kaggle.com/datasets/anaselmasry/datasetbusiwithgt).
 It contains ultrasound images labeled as benign, malignant, or normal.
+The normal class was not used in this project.

 ### 📌 Dataset Details:
 - Number of images: **899**